MicrosoftDocs/customer-insights/ci-docs/data/data-unification.md

   When two or more or more unified profiles exist and the source data or rules change such that the source data now matches, then the next unification run creates one customer profile where several previously existed.
 The new merged customer profile is assigned one of the previous CustomerIds.
 In rare cases a new CustomerId might be assigned, for example when many changes happen to one or both of the unified profiles being merged.
 The **PreviousCustomerId** field for the merged customer profile shows the previous CustomerId, or when appropriate, multiple CustomerIds separated by semicolons.

 - **Split a profile**
-  When one unified customer profile exists and the source data or rules change such that the records no longer match, then then next unification run creates two or more customer profiles where one previously existed.
+  When one unified customer profile exists and the source data or rules change such that the records no longer match, then the next unification run creates two or more customer profiles where one previously existed.
 One record retains the previous CustomerId, while the others are assigned a new CustomerID.
 The **PreviousCustomerId** field for the customer profile with the newly assigned CustomerId shows the CustomerId the profile was split off from.

 ## Next steps